jpick713/ML-Classifier-for-Forest-Data/README.md

-Used this code for a Kaggle competition on forest Data This used BorutaPy and select Kbest to perform feature selection kerastuner.Sklearn was utilized for model selection
+Used this code for a Kaggle competition on forest Data This used BorutaPy and select Kbest to perform feature selection kerastuner.
+Sklearn was utilized for model selection